QUICK SUMMARY

 4. Phthalates

-Phthalates and formaldehyde are used as preservatives in household cleaning and fragrance products.
-These chemicals disrupt hormone production, affecting blood pressure regulation and heart health.
+Phthalates are used in some household cleaning and fragrance products.
+These chemicals may disrupt hormone production, affecting blood pressure regulation and heart health.

 Where you’ll find phthalates in your cleaners:

-- All-purpose cleaners, bathroom cleaners, glass and window cleaners
+- All-purpose cleaners, bathroom cleaners, glass cleaners, and window cleaners

-- Air fresheners (plug-ins, sprays, gels, scented candles)
+- Air fresheners, including plug-ins, sprays, gels, and scented candles

-- Floor cleaners, polishes, specialty cleaners (e.g., stainless steel cleaners)
+- Floor cleaners, polishes, and specialty cleaners, such as stainless steel cleaners

 Heart Health Risks

-- Endocrine Disruption: Phthalates mimic hormones like estrogen, leading to hormonal imbalances that affect cardiovascular function.
-This disruption can elevate blood pressure and increase the risk of heart disease.
+- Endocrine Disruption: Phthalates can mimic hormones like estrogen, leading to hormonal imbalances that affect cardiovascular function.

-- Elevated Blood Pressure (Hypertension): Phthalate exposure is associated with higher systolic and diastolic blood pressure.
-Hypertension is a key risk factor for heart attacks and other cardiovascular diseases.
+- Elevated Blood Pressure: Phthalate exposure is associated with higher systolic and diastolic blood pressure.

-- Heart Rhythm Abnormalities: Research suggests that phthalates can interfere with normal heart electrical activity, potentially leading to arrhythmias and increased strain on the heart.
+- Heart Rhythm Abnormalities: Research suggests that phthalates can interfere with normal heart electrical activity.

 - Weakened Heart Function: Phthalates may impair mitochondrial function in heart cells, reducing the heart’s ability to pump blood effectively over time.